 As part of the annual audit review, recommendations are provided which not only assist management to improve their control environment, but also provide an assessment of the adequacy of existing systems and procedures, including highlighting any necessary improvements to maintain and improve the Board's governance arrangements going forward.
+The external auditor's Annual Audit Report 2017 did not identify any Governance actions for implementation during 2017/18.
 During 2018/19, a consolidated Code of Corporate Governance will be prepared for presentation to the Board.